I never met a pumpkin I didn’t like.

 Rituals are emotionally enriching.
 It is never too late to start a ritual.

-I have worked with many families that want to start building closer family time, and sometimes the rituals start with just one person, but if that person feels it is important and keeps trying sooner or later the event can become a ritual.
+I have worked with many families that want to start building closer family time, and sometimes the rituals begin with just one person, but if that person feels it is essential and keeps trying sooner or later, the event can become a ritual.

 Sometimes the ritual comes from having another culture in your life